cunarist/class-transform/README.md

   - [Samples](#samples)
   - [Release notes](#release-notes)

-## About class-transform
+## About this library

-In JavaScript there are two types of objects:

-- plain (literal) objects
-- class (constructor) objects
+In JavaScript, objects can be classified into two categories:

+- Plain objects:
-Plain objects are objects that are instances of `Object` class.
+  Objects that are instances of `Object` class.
   Sometimes they are called **literal** objects, when created via `{}` notation.
+- Instance objects:
-Class objects are instances of classes with own defined constructor, properties and methods.
+  Instances of classes with own defined constructor, properties and methods.
   Usually you define them via `class` notation.

 So, what is the problem?

-Sometimes you want to transform plain javascript object to the ES6 **classes** you have.
+Sometimes you want to transform plain javascript object to an instance of the ES6 **class** you have.
-For example, if you are loading a json from your backend, some api or from a json file, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.
+If you are loading data from some JSON API or a JSON file, and after you've done `JSON.parse` you have a plain javascript object, not an instance of a class.

 For example you have a list of users in your `users.json` that you are loading: